jackdoe/programming-for-kids/week-038.md

 Grab a masuring tool and get any object that you see and measure it and build it inside tinkercad.

 > She did some great designs, but they are somewhat personal and I wont show them in the book.
+Also she was the one who found out about the W key doing temporary workarea, which makes the whole tinkercad propgram 10000 times better, and before this I was doing designs super slow and was very annoyed :)